 There are lifeguards present during the summer months and a pass is required for the beach if visiting between Memorial Day and Labor Day.
-As long as your dog is on a leash, they are allowed to come with you to the beach as well which is great news for any dog owners out there!
+As long as your dog is on a leash, they are allowed to come with you, so be sure to add this to your list of dog friendly beaches in Connecticut!

 Waterford Beach Park, Waterford, CT

 I’ve lost many games of Spikeball at this beautiful Connecticut beach yet I keep coming back!
 Although small, it’s full of charm and is one of my favorite places to visit, both in summer and winter.
 I actually spent 4th July 2020 here and it was so much fun.
 Harkness Memorial State Park is conveniently located next door too if you fancied a short hike in between sunbathing and swimming!

 There are restrooms available here and lifeguards on duty during summer.
 The parking lot can get busy in the summer so it’s advised to head here early, but in the winter, it’s empty…allowing you to have the beautiful New England sunset all to yourself.